WorldAfterCapital/WorldAfterCapital/part-one/Needs.md

 Again I have chosen these enablers at a high degree of abstraction on purpose.
 Coal-fired power plants provide energy (in the form of electricity) and so do solar panels today and nuclear fusion at some point in the future.
 These three examples have dramatically different characteristics but they all are fundamentally energy enablers.

 This is my current working version of needs (and enablers).
 I have now revised this section fairly substantially for a second time.
-And while I fully expect further changes, I believe it now properly sets up my core argument that capital is no longer the binding constraint on meeting everyone's individual needs and our collective needs.
-Capital is also no longer a binding constraint on creating new, more powerful enablers.
+And while I fully expect further changes, I believe it now properly sets up my argument that there is sufficient productive capital in the world for meeting our individual and collective needs, including further development of the four enablers.